New evidence suggests that a drink a day could help keep the doctor away — when it comes to cold and flu season, that is.

 One big study in the American Journal of Public Health found that moderate drinking was associated with a decreased risk of getting a cold, though the researchers emphasized booze isn't a cold-fighting measure — no matter how many times you argue that vodka kills germs.

-Page 2 of 2 - Still, there's reason to be cautious.
+Still, there's reason to be cautious.
 While studies define "moderate" drinking differently, some evidence seems to indicate that even moderate alcohol use may handicap your immune defenses.
 A review in the journal Alcohol and Alcoholism concluded that drinking can actually increase susceptibility to infection and disease.

 While the jury is still out on the alcohol-immunity link, a long list of research has found a positive link between moderate drinking and general health.